 How to solve the DNS leak?

-1. Our custom application for Windows has a DNS leak protection feature implemented.
-Checking it in the settings (it is checked by default) will prevent your DNS from leaking.
+1. Our custom application for Windows, macOS, Android and iOS has a DNS leak protection feature implemented automatically, which will prevent your DNS from leaking.

 2. Use NordVPN DNS servers.